pchunduri6/rag-demystified/blog.md

 RAG provides two key advantages over traditional LLM-based question answering:
 1. **Up-to-date information** - The data warehouse can be updated in real-time, so the information is always up-to-date.

 2. **Source tracking** - RAG provides clear traceability, enabling users to identify the sources of information, which is crucial for accuracy verification and mitigating LLM hallucinations.

 ## Building advanced RAG Pipelines

 To enable answering more complex questions, recent AI frameworks like LlamaIndex have introduced more advanced abstractions such as the [Sub-question Query Engine](https://gpt-index.readthedocs.io/en/latest/examples/query_engine/sub_question_query_engine.html).

 In this post, we'll demystify sophisticated RAG pipelines by using the Sub-question Query Engine as an example.
 We'll examine the inner workings of the Sub-question Query Engine and simplify the abstractions to their core components.
-We'll also identify some of the challenges associated with advanced RAG pipelines.
+We'll also identify some challenges associated with advanced RAG pipelines.

 ### The setup

 A data warehouse is a collection of data sources (e.g., documents, tables etc.) that contain information relevant to the question answering task.

-In this example, we'll use a simple data warehouse containing multiple Wikipedia articles for different popular cities, inspired by LlamaIndex [example use-cases](https://docs.llamaindex.ai/en/stable/examples/index_structs/doc_summary/DocSummary.html).
+In this example, we'll use a simple data warehouse containing multiple Wikipedia articles for different popular cities, inspired by LlamaIndex [illustrative use-cases](https://docs.llamaindex.ai/en/stable/examples/index_structs/doc_summary/DocSummary.html).
 Each city's wiki is a separate data source.
 Note that for simplicity, we limit each document's size to fit within the LLM context limit.

 Our goal is to build a system that can answer questions like:
 1. *"What is the population of Chicago?"*